ansys/pyscadeone/doc/source/user_guide/modeler.rst

 .. literalinclude:: quad_flight_control.py
     :lines: 14

-where :py:attr:`install_dir` is the location of Scade One installation and it could take a string or a a :py:class:`pathlib.Path` object as value.
+where :py:attr:`install_dir` is the location of Scade One installation and it could take a string or a :py:class:`pathlib.Path` object as value.
 The *app* object is then used to access to projects.